medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 In addition to adopt a schema, it is also important that this approach consider data optimization, in a way that data could be separated from schema to avoid duplication (and increase in payload size).
-Schema Registry can be be adopted to solve this problem.
+Schema Registry can be adopted to solve this problem.

 ## Schema Registry Pattern